Health-Cloud-Accredited-Professional Practice Test Questions

 Explanation:

-❌ E. Life Map – Not a standard Health Cloud feature.
+E. Life Map is not a standard Health Cloud component.

 Bloomington Caregivers needs to use the objects foi the Clinical data model as part of its new Health Cloud implementation, Which preference should Bloomington Caregivers’ administrator ensure is enabled?